aleaitsolutionspvtltd/react-boilerplate/README.md

 Ensure that Node.js is installed on your system.

-## Installation and Setup Instructions
+## Quick start

+1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.

+2. Clone this repo using git clone --depth=1 git clone git@github.com:aleaitsolution/react-boilerplate.git <YOUR_PROJECT_NAME>

+3. Move to the appropriate directory: cd <YOUR_PROJECT_NAME>.

+4. Run npm run setup in order to install dependencies and clean the git repo.

+5. At this point you can run npm start to see the example app at http://localhost:3000.

+6. Run npm run clean to delete the example app.

-Clone down this repository.
+7. Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

-`git clone git@github.com:aleaitsolution/react-boilerplate.git`

-Installation:

-`npm install`

-To Run Test Suite:

-`npm test`

-To Start Server:

-`npm start`

-To Visit App:

-`localhost:3000/`

 #### Project Description: